hiiamboris/red-spaces-gitlab-mirror/quickstart.md

 They're great: familiar look-n-feel, respect for user settings, speed, etc.\
 But they're limited: simplistic, not customizable, portability goes down with the number of features, Red support for them varies between platforms, and is often packed with bugs due to complexity of OS APIs.

-To provide for the need, this project introduces [Draw](https://w.red-lang.org/en/draw)-based widgets into Red.\
+To provide for the need, this project introduces **[Draw](https://w.red-lang.org/en/draw)-based widgets into Red.**\
-These widgets are called Spaces.
+These widgets are **called Spaces**.
 Name comes from the fact that each widget is a separate *coordinate space* that knows how to draw itself.

-Spaces provide infrastructure and model using which you can:
+Spaces provide infrastructure and model using which **you can**:
 - leverage fully portable advanced widgets (like `grid-view` with infinite data)
 - build custom web-like UI with only a fraction of effort
 - scale, rotate or distort the UI, yet still process pointer events properly